Baron-Severin/Socrata-and-Retrofit/README.md

 Retrofit is an Android and Java library that simplifies the process of making type-safe http requests.
-Built on top of OkHttp and GSON, it allows a developer to inflate responses directly into POJOs through clever use of dependency injection.
 We've written a basic Android application to show off a simple implementation of retrofit.

-First thing's first, we need to sort out our dependencies.
+First things first, we need to sort out our dependencies.
 Note that Retrofit requires that GSON be added as well.
-<pre><code>
-    // Retrofit
+<pre><code>// Retrofit
     compile 'com.squareup.retrofit2:retrofit:2.0.2'
     compile 'com.squareup.retrofit2:converter-gson:2.0.2'